-It is generally acknowledged that nitrate agricultural leaching from fields considered a risk for the increased concentrations of nitrate in above and below ground waters.
+It is generally acknowledged that nitrate leaching from agricultural fields is considered risk for а the increased concentrations of nitrate in above and below ground waters.
 The evidence of nitrates losses from various land use systems and the possible factors affecting this process was reviewed by Di and Cameron (2002).
 The authors showed that leaching takes place by excessive nitrogen fertilizer use, incorrect applications (e.g. late autumn), ploughing pasture in early autumn.
-N returns in animal urine have a major impact on NO3 leaching in grazed pastures.
+N returns in animal urine have a major impact on NO_3^- leaching in grazed pastures.
 The amounts leached vary by the following order: forest < cut grassland < grazed pastures, arable cropping < ploughing of pasture < market gardens.
 A range of management options for reducing NO3 leaching is shown, including lowering nitrogen application rates, timing nitrogen supply according to plant requirements, cover crops using, a better timing of ploughing, appropriate stock management, applying precision farming and the development of regulatory measures.